vibrantrida/whittleapp/README.md

 # whittleapp

-Resize, slice, and optimize your webcomic strip with just one drop.
+Resize and slice your webcomic strip with just one drop.

 ## Project setup
 ```